tukanos/zinc/repository/Zinc-Character-Encoding-Core.v37.package/ZnUTFEncoder.class/README.md

 I am ZnUTFEncoder.
-I am a ZnCharacterEncoder.
+I am a ZnCharacterEncoderGS.
 My subclasses deal with the full range of Unicode character code points.